Syracuse University: Expansion

 From its founding until the early 1920s, the university grew rapidly.
 It offered programs in the physical sciences and modern languages and, in 1873, added one of the first architecture programs in the U.S. It was also the first institution to grant a Bachelor of Fine Arts (BFA) degree in the United States.
 In 1874, Syracuse created the nation's first bachelor of fine arts degree.
 In 1876, the school offered its first post-graduate courses in the College of Arts and Sciences.
 SU created its first doctoral program in 1911.
 In 1919, Syracuse added its business school which contains multiple MBA programs.
 SU's school of journalism, now the S.I.
 Newhouse School of Public Communications, was established at Syracuse in 1934.

 The growth of Syracuse University from a small liberal arts college into a major comprehensive university was due to the efforts of two men, chancellor James Roscoe Day and John Dustin Archbold.
-James Roscoe Day was serving the Calvary Church in New York City, where he befriended Archbold.
-Together, the two dynamic figures would oversee the first of two great periods of campus renewal in Syracuse's history.
+James Roscoe Day served the Calvary Church in New York City where he befriended Archbold.
+Together, the two dynamic figures oversaw the first of two great periods of campus renewal in Syracuse's history.

-John Dustin Archbold was a capitalist, philanthropist, and President of the Board of Trustees at Syracuse University.
+John Dustin Archbold was a capitalist, philanthropist, and President of the board of trustees at Syracuse University.
 He was known as John D. Rockefeller's right-hand man and successor at the Standard Oil Company.
 He was a close friend of Syracuse University Chancellor James R. Day and gave almost $6 million to the university over his lifetime.
 Said a journalist in 1917:

 Mr. Archbold's ... is the president of the board of trustees of Syracuse University, an institution which has prospered so remarkably since his connection with it that its student roll has increased from hundreds to over 4,000, including 1,500 young women, placing it in the ranks of the foremost institutions of learning in the United States.